Boeing : Halts 737 MAX Deliveries After Two Fatal Crashes --- 6th Update | MarketScreener

 Meanwhile, the black boxes from Ethiopian Airlines Flight 302 arrived in France early Thursday for analysis, a key step in a probe that could help determine how long the 737 MAX jet remains grounded around the world.
 The devices store key data, such as flight parameters and cockpit voice recordings, which investigators will unlock and read to help them determine the cause of the crash.
 The French agency has extensive experience investigating crashes.

 Downloading the data is due to start Friday.
-Drawing early conclusions can take only a few hours, though detailed analysis typically can take months.
+Drawing early conclusions sometimes can take only a few hours, but it can take days or significantly longer if a device is damaged.
+One person familiar with the details said the cockpit-voice recorder is damaged.
+Detailed analysis typically can take months.

 Data from the black boxes will be among the earliest and most important findings that regulators and airlines will consider in determining whether and when the jet should be allowed to fly again.
 President Trump said Thursday, "I hope it's going to be for a short period of time."